Pascale Guiton: Early life and education

 Pascale Guiton grew up in Abidjan, Ivory Coast, where she developed an interest in science through plant and animal dissections.

 From 2002 to 2005, she pursued a bachelor of science in biological sciences at Georgia State University, where she graduated summa cum laude.
-In 2012, she earned a doctor of philosophy in biological sciences and medicine from Washington University in St. Louis.
+In 2012, she earned a doctor of philosophy in biology and biomedical sciences from Washington University in St. Louis.
 Her dissertation was on infection rates of E. coli and E. faecalis in catheter patients.
 Subsequently, she was a postdoctoral fellowship in parasitology from Stanford University School of Medicine.

 Research and academic career

 After completing her postdoctoral fellowship, Guiton served as a consultant on course videos at Stanford.
 During this time, she co-authored papers on urinary tract infections in laboratory mice.
-She left in 2016 to serve as an adjunct lecturer at San Jose State University, teaching Human Biology for a year, then became an assistant professor at California State University at East Bay from 2017 to 2022.
+She left in 2016 to serve as an adjunct lecturer at San Jose State University, teaching Human Biology for a year, then became an assistant professor at California State University, East Bay from 2017 to 2022.
 She is currently an assistant professor at Santa Clara University.
 While there, she founded the Guiton Lab, a parasitology laboratory dedicated to studying Toxoplasma gondii.
 Her research focuses on parasite-host interactions and potential treatments.